DavesCodeMusings/school-coding-lab/docs/labs/Code_Editors.md

 ___

 And that's your five minute introduction to using Thonny to write MicroPython code on your Raspberry Pi.
 To learn more about Thonny, visit their home page at: https://thonny.org

+## Next Steps
+Now that you know how to use Thonny, head back to the [labs page](index.md) and start coding!